 These concrete directions are “music rules” that I teach my students from very early on in their piano lessons, and we review and review until these rules become healthy habits, which evolve into beautiful and musical performances that have made me cry more than once in lessons.
 I’m thrilled when that happens, and my students don’t quite know what to do when Mrs. Melody is sitting in her chair with tears glistening in her eyes and mom is sitting on the sofa speechless, wiping the tears away.
 Those moments are beyond magical.

 How can you create such depth and musicality in your own students’ playing?
-How can your students present such moving performances that YOU are the one sitting in silence, your eyes glistening with tears of joy?

 If your students follow these 3 rules, they will be on their way to learning how to create magical, musical, moving performances every time they play the piano.